munificent/ui-as-code/in-progress/parameter-freedom.md

 heavy lifting.
 What's left is to make sure the types of the arguments match the parameters and that rest and spread are treated correctly.

-1. If the function's type is `dynamic`, the invocation is not checked statically.
+1. If the function's type is `dynamic` or `Function`, the invocation is not checked statically.
 Otherwise:

 1. Run the positional binding algorithm using the function's static type and the static types of the positional arguments.